muesli/beehive/README.md

 Make sure you have a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html).

-To install beehive, simply run:
+### From source

+The recommended way is to fetch the sources and run make:

     go get github.com/muesli/beehive

-To compile it from source:

     cd $GOPATH/src/github.com/muesli/beehive
-    go get -u
-    go build
+    make

+You can build and install the `beehive` binary like other Go binaries out there (`go get -u`) but you'll need to make sure beehive can find the assets (images, javascript, css, etc).
+See the Troubleshooting/Notes section for additional details.

-Run ```beehive --help``` to see a full list of options.
+Run `beehive --help` to see a full list of options.

 ## Configuration